 When you run an Amazon EMR cluster, often all you need to do is run an application to analyze your data and then collect the output from an Amazon S3 bucket.
 At other times, you may want to interact with the master node while the cluster is running.
-For example, you may want to connect to the master node to run interactive queries, check log files, debug a problem with the cluster, and so on.
+For example, you may want to connect to the master node to run interactive queries, check log files, debug a problem with the cluster, monitor performance using an application such as Ganglia that runs on the master node, and so on.
 The following sections describe techniques that you can use to connect to the master node.

 In an EMR cluster, the master node is an Amazon EC2 instance that coordinates the EC2 instances that are running as task and core nodes.
 The master node exposes a public DNS name that you can use to connect to it.
 By default, Amazon EMR creates security group rules for master and slave nodes that determine how you access the nodes.
 For example, the master node security group contains a rule that allows you to connect to the master node using an SSH client over TCP port 22.